Electron Imaging Center for Nanomachines

 - Off hour discount rate is applied to hourly usage during weekdays, Monday to Friday 9pm to 7am, weekends starting from Friday 9pm to Monday 7am, and official UCLA holidays.
 Regular rates: Monday – Friday, 7:01am to 8:59pm.

-- EICN policies and rates are subject to changes, and will be posted at the EICN website.
+- EICN policies and rates are subject to change.
+The most up-to-date policies and rates can be found on the EICN website.

 - Data & Acknowledgement of Support